 - develop good relationships with other members of the school and the wider community.

-Teaching and learning style in PSHE
+Teaching and learning style in RSHE

 We use a range of teaching and learning styles.
 We place an emphasis on active learning by including the children in discussions, investigations and problem-solving activities.
 We encourage the children to take part in a range of practical activities that promote active citizenship, e.g. charity fundraising, the planning of school special events such as an assembly or open evening, or involvement in an activity to help other individuals or groups less fortunate than themselves.
 We organise classes in such a way that pupils are able to participate in discussion to resolve conflicts or set agreed classroom rules of behaviour.
 We offer children the opportunity to hear visiting speakers, such as health workers, police, and representatives from the local church, whom we invite into the school to talk about their role in creating a positive and supportive local community.

-Relationships and Health Education Statutory 2020
+Relationships, Sex and Health Education Statutory September 2020 (to be taught from July 2021)

 Information for Parents-Jigsaw Scheme